Daniel-Chin/Teo-demos-ChatPiano/script.md

 John: "[practices for a while...]"

-John: "Great, I think I can play it now. [huaxin]"
+John: "Great, I think I can play it now. [playing]"

 Teo: "A nice reproduction, John.
 But it's a bit dry.
 Try adding more rubato to your heart's desire."